COVID-19 Travel Information

-To allow for the full peacefulness and relaxation whilst on safari, there is no access to WiFi or telephones.
-The camps do however have a guest computer situated in the lounge area, which guests can use to access the internet via satellite link up which can be slow.
-In terms of telephonic communication, each camp has a satellite phone in the event of emergency situations.
+To allow for the full peacefulness and relaxation whilst on safari, connection to Wi-Fi is available in the rooms only (Chobe Game Lodge & Chobe Savanna Lodge have Wi-Fi throughout the lodge).
+Wi-Fi in the camps is via remote satellite link up and constant connectivity is not guaranteed.
+In terms of telephonic communication, each camp has a satellite phone and radio in the event of emergency situations.

 Tipping is not obligatory.
 It is, however, appropriate if you feel that the measure of service you received warrants a show of your personal appreciation, this is purely discretionary.
 The average tip amounts are approximately $10 per guest, per day.
 Customarily, $5–10 per day will go to your driver/guide directly and $5 per day can be placed in the Tip Box provided in the lodges, Lodge Managers distribute the latter among the camp employees.
 It is a fair distribution system, ensuring that the 'behind the scenes' staff are also rewarded.

 No.Getting into and out of vehicles and light aircraft as well as some walking is the most strenuous activity you will encounter.
 Our safaris are considered 'soft adventure'.
 Some of the road terrain can be bumpy as it is 'off road', this is part of the experience; however, if you have a back problem please do advise us in advance to check your suitability for a safari of this nature.